Alnooboo/test/README.md

 int main() {
     int a, b;

-    // Read operands from stdin
-    if (scanf("%d %d", &a, &b) != 2) {
+    // Read operands from stdin (provided by the parent process via the pipe) if (scanf("%d %d", &a, &b) != 2) {
         fprintf(stderr, "Failed to read operands\n");
         return 1;
     }

+    // Perform the calculation
     int result = a + b;
-    printf("%d\n", result); // Write only the result
+    printf("%d\n", result); // Write the result to stdout (read by the parent)

     return 0;
 }

 ```